musiur/NextTailwindSCSS/README.md

 ## Starter

-# Just clone and user
+# Just clone and use